Posted on June 13, 2010

 The positivity paid off, and I used the free time to leverage the network I had built (and continued to build) through this web site to become a wedding photographer.
 Within a few short months, I had made enough of a name for myself that a couple flew me to Malaysia to photograph their wedding.

 “The Wheel weaves as The Wheel wills,” as they say, and I just happened to meet my wife and daughter at the wedding of that same couple.
-I ended up moving to Malaysia for a year to be with them, and now we’re back in the States a year and a half later.
-We’ve just bought a house, and I’m in love with my [relatively] new roles as husband and father.
+I ended up moving to Malaysia for a year to be with them, and now we’re back in a small college town in the U.S. We’ve recently purchased a house in a cohousing community, and I’m in love with my [relatively] new roles as husband, father, and homemaker.